palucdev/CudaOtsu/README.md

 # CudaOtsu
-Otsu's method thresholding and image binarization on GPU in CUDA in C++.
+Otsu's method thresholding and image binarization on GPU using CUDA in C++.

 ## Otsu's Method
 Simple and one of the most popular image thresholding method used in computer vision problems.
 Algorithm helps to find optimal threshold value for greyscale image to be then used in image binarization.
 As binarized images are main data type for problems such as OCR, Otsu's method is used as a part of pre-processing pipelines for computer vision problems.